ReScience/ReScience-submission/article/Larisch-2018.md

 Clopath and colleagues demonstrated three burst timing-dependent plasticity experiments.
-In the first task, they changed the number of postsynaptic spikes from one up to three, with $+10 ms$ and with $-10 ms$ between the presynaptic and the first postsynaptic spike.
+In the first task, they changed the number of postsynaptic spikes from one up to three, with either $+10 ms$ or $-10 ms$ between the presynaptic and the first postsynaptic spike.
 The postsynaptic neuron fires with $50Hz$.
-In the second experiment, they recorded the weight change if one presynaptic spike is followed by three postsynaptic spikes with varying postsynaptic firing rate (from $20 Hz$ to 100 $Hz$).
+In the second experiment, they recorded the weight change, if one presynaptic spike is followed by three postsynaptic spikes with varying postsynaptic firing rate (from $20 Hz$ to 100 $Hz$).
-As in the first experiment, they observe the weight change for the cases, if the first postsynaptic spikes appears $+10 ms$ after or $+10 ms$ before the presynaptic neuron spikes.
+As in the first experiment, they observe the weight change for the cases, if the first postsynaptic spikes appears $10 ms$ after or $10 ms$ before the presynaptic neuron spikes.
 The variation of the time lag between the one presynaptic spike and three postsynaptic spikes is the third experiment.
-Therefore, the postsynaptic neuron fires with constant $50 Hz$.
+For that, the postsynaptic neuron fires with constant $50 Hz$.
 The time lag varies from $-100 ms$ to $+60 ms$.
 To implement these experiments, we implement a network with two of the AdEx neurons.
-Each of this neurons is connected to one input neurone to control the discrete time points for the spiking events.
+Each of this neurons is connected to one input neuron to control the discrete time points of the spiking events.
-For all three burst spiking experiments, the normal parameter set is used, and $\bar{\bar{u}}$ is set to a fix value, as mentioned in the original publication.
+For all three burst spiking experiments, the normal parameter set is used, and $\bar{\bar{u}}$ is set to a fixed value, as mentioned in the original publication.
 \newline

-To analyze the connectivity depending the number of spikes, a small network with ten AdEx neurons is build.
+To analyze the connectivity dependence on the number of spikes, a small network with ten AdEx neurons is build.
 They are connected to each other.
 Every neuron receives input from one additional neuron, with Poisson-distributed spike patterns.